-This week, B2B cloud service provider CloudMile announced that it has raised a $6m pre-B round, pushing its total funding to $10M.
-This investment round is spearheaded by CDIB Capital Management, a leading VC firm in Taiwan with a market share of over 30%.
+This week, B2B cloud service provider CloudMile announced that it has raised a $6M pre-B round, pushing its total funding to $10M.
+This investment round is spearheaded by CDIB Capital Management, a VC firm in Taiwan with a market share of over 30%.

 With the new fund, the Taiwanese startup is to focus on strengthening its R&D capability and expanding in overseas markets, i.e., Hong Kong and Singapore.

 With the experience of serving 300+ clients in more than ten industries in Taiwan and Hong Kong, CloudMile has aimed higher.
-CEO Spencer Liu said next year, the company plans to enter Singapore, where it will break ground on a new headquarter.
+CEO Spencer Liu said next year that the company plans to enter Singapore, where it will break ground on a new headquarter.

 He said Singapore has been taking the lead in Asia's AI market and establishing headquarter operations here will help CloudMile better keep up with the global trend of tech development.
 The company is now in transition as it adapts to operational and technical teams built locally.